nus-cs2103-AY2223S1/tp/docs/index.md

 [![codecov](https://codecov.io/gh/AY2223S1-CS2103T-W15-3/tp/branch/master/graph/badge.svg?token=H2G32SVMDR)](https://codecov.io/gh/AY2223S1-CS2103T-W15-3/tp)
 ![Ui](images/Ui.png)

-**TrackO is a desktop application that helps you manage your business orders.** While it has a GUI, most of the user interactions happen using a CLI (Command Line Interface).
+**TrackO is a desktop application that helps you manage your business orders and inventory.** While it has a GUI (Graphical User Interface), most of the user interactions happen using a CLI (Command Line Interface).

 * If you are interested in using TrackO, head over to the [_Quick Start_ section of the **User Guide**](UserGuide.html#quick-start).
 * If you are interested about developing TrackO, the [**Developer Guide**](DeveloperGuide.html) is a good place to start.